AdesisNetlife/croak/README.md

 underlying details and gives more control

-With Croak you can provide an ideal level of abstraction to developers without losing the control and aditionally, providing freedom to developers who needs customize or extend Grunt configuration allowing to adapt it to his needs
+With Croak you can provide an ideal level of abstraction to developers without losing the control and aditionally, providing freedom to developers who wants to customize or extend Grunt configuration allowing adapt it to his needs

 ## Current stage